nianlonggu/nianlonggu.github.io/_posts/2019-07-04-turtorial-on-SVM.markdown

 ![png](https://nianlonggu.github.io/img/2019-07-04-SVM/SVM-Tutorial_31_0.png)

-From the results we can see the support vectors are somehow ambiguous to distingush.
+From the results we can see the support vectors are somehow ambiguous to distinguish.
 E.g, the 9th digit 4 looks also like digit 9, and the second digit 9 also looks like digit 4.
 The SVM model is sensitive to such ambiguous samples and tend to use them as support vectors to determine the separating hyperplane.

 **Conclusion**

-In these long serises, we mathematically show the principle of SVM and many possible solutions to thi problem.
+In these long series, we mathematically show the principle of SVM and many possible solutions to the problem.
 We also show the implementation and performance on some small but interesting samples.
 Hope this could be somehow helpful.

 **Reference**
 1. [Andrew Ng's course on Machine Learning at Stanford University](http://cs229.stanford.edu/notes/)